ARM-software/AVH-SystemModeling/EchoCanceller/Documentation/DEMO.md

 The scheduling of the SDF is only based upon the data flow dependencies.
 If we need to implement additional constraints coming from the environment, then we need to express those constraints as new data flow dependencies.

-To ensure that VHT and Modelica will be able to interact without dead lock due to the feedback loop, we need to interleave the input and output nodes in the SDF scheduling.
+To ensure that the [Arm Virtual Hardware](https://arm-software.github.io/VHT/main/overview/html/index.html) and Modelica will be able to interact without dead lock due to the feedback loop, we need to interleave the input and output nodes in the SDF scheduling.

 The easier way to do it is by: